nickyInside/CardGame/readme.md

 Cards
 =======

-This is a sample Card Game of the Standford University's online iPhone Application course .
-The project is driven by requirements defined in course assignments.
-One of the key feature of my version is that it's driven by tests from the beginning rather than simply writing code.
+This is a Card Game for Standford University's online iPhone Application course.

 Main Features:
 - fully test-driven model logic: each time something is being implemented the tests are written first